Self Help Books You Must Read

 How to Win Friends & Influence People by Dale Carnegie

 This very well known book was written in 1936.
-To think that it is still read and appreciated today is insane!
+It’s insane that even til this day it is read by many people.
 Even though 75 years have passed since Carnegie wrote this book, the lessons can still be applied and are timeless.
 I recently just started this book and read it on my cardio days at the gym.
 Unlike the other books it is a very challenging read for me.
 Due to the fact that Carnegie refers to a lot of historical events and figures, it makes the book a little harder to relate to even though the content is great.

 This blog post contains Amazon Associated links.